Young leads Hawks past Grizzlies as Morant injures left knee - NewsBreak

 John Konchar led Memphis with 17 points, all in the fourth quarter when both teams had gone to their reserves.
 Jaren Jackson Jr. had 14 for Memphis, while Dillon Brooks scored 12.

-Morant left in the first quarter with what the team said after the game was a sprained left knee.
+Morant left the game in the first quarter with what the team announced as a left knee injury and did not return.
 He had missed his only shot and converted a pair of free throws for two points.

-Preliminary imaging revealed the sprain and the Grizzlies said further updates would be provided as appropriate.

-“Obviously, our prayers and fingers crossed that everything is going to come out good,” Grizzlies coach Taylor Jenkins said.

-While the loss of Morant was tough for the Grizzlies, so were the Hawks.
+While that was tough for the Grizzlies, so were the Hawks.
 Atlanta shot 56% in the first half, going 5 of 8 on 3-pointers.
 Meanwhile, Memphis struggled from the field, shooting only 39%.
-The Hawks would finish the night shooting 58%.

 The Hawks led 62-48 at the half behind 16 points from Young.